Dennis Lo

 Dennis Lo Yuk-ming (盧煜明 (Lou4 Juk1 Ming4), born 12 October 1963) is a Hong Kong molecular biologist who has been serving as the vice-chancellor and president of the Chinese University of Hong Kong (CUHK) since 8 January 2025.
 His research focuses on the detection of cell-free fetal DNA in blood plasma, and he is best known for his contributions to the development of non-invasive prenatal testing.

-At CUHK, Lo is also the Associate Dean (Research) and Li Ka Shing Professor of Medicine at Faculty of Medicine, the head of the department of chemical pathology, and the director of the Li Ka Shing Institute of Health Sciences.
+At CUHK, Lo is Li Ka Shing Professor of Medicine.
+Previously Lo was the Associate Dean (Research) at Faculty of Medicine, the head of the department of chemical pathology, and the director of the Li Ka Shing Institute of Health Sciences.

 Early life and education

 Lo was born in Hong Kong in 1964.
 His mother taught music and his father, Lo Wai-hoi, who immigrated from Chaozhou to Hong Kong in 1946, was a psychiatrist and the former head of Castle Peak Hospital.
 Lo also has a younger brother.

 Lo attended St Joseph's College for his primary and secondary education.
 After secondary school, he was accepted by Stanford University for electrical engineering, and by the University of Hong Kong and University of Cambridge for medicine.
 He selected to study medicine abroad.
 In 1983, at the age of 20, Lo arrived at Cambridge, where he spent two years completing his preclinical medical training and a BA degree, and his third studying genetic cloning.
 In 1986, Lo moved to the University of Oxford for his clinical training, in part, he claimed, thanks to Christopher Wren's architectural works at Oxford.
 Lo completed his medical degree (BM BCh) in 1989; he was at Christ Church College during this period.

 After obtaining his medical degree, Lo continued to study at Oxford, first obtaining a DPhil (during which he was at Hertford College) in 1994, and then a Doctor of Medicine (DM) degree in 2001.
 He was also a junior research fellow in natural sciences at Hertford College between 1990 and 1993, and the Wellcome Career Development Fellow in Clinical Medicine from 1993 to 1994.